angusshire/greenhat/README.md

 greenhat is a quick hack for decorating your GitHub contribution calendar with commits for the past `n` days.
 It uses the `GIT_AUTHOR_DATE` and `GIT_COMMITTER_DATE` environmental variables to make commits appear in the past.
 Be warned that greenhat will clobber your repository's commit history.

 ### How to Use
 Place `greenhat.py` in your Git repository.
-Make sure your remote repository URL is set, and that you have a public SSH key setup.
+Make sure your remote repository URL is set, and that you have a <a link="https://help.github.com/articles/generating-ssh-keys/">public SSH key setup</a>.
 Then run the script with the python interpreter, with an integer specifying `n` number of days before today to generate commits for.
 E.g.,

 	python greenhat.py <n>